Solar panel installation is more than choosing a brand; it starts with the correct size. That initial decision will determine […]

 The offer of 60 c/kWh that consumers sent back to the grid became a huge hit and eventually widened the user base by massive percentages.
 Around the year 2011, several solar installation companies offering better prices came up, and the federal rebate program was started.

-The program, to date, provides a huge benefit to people on the upfront cost of the installation and, in turn, became a big turn point for the solar scene in Australia.
+The program, to date, provides a huge benefit to people on the upfront cost of the installation and, in turn, has become a big turning point for the solar scene in Australia.

 So, suppose an installation company quotes $6000 for a 6.6kWh system, then you won’t have to pay any additional amount for the actual installation process.
 In fact, customers should beware of companies that claim to charge extra for this purpose.